Intonation

 For Advanced Players

 By the time a musician becomes an advanced player, he or she usually has a well-developed concept of sound and has settled on one or two mouthpieces to address their needs.
-I've included some suggestions of mouthpieces.
-My musical experience is primarily on euphonium which is reflected in the choices in this section.
+I've included some suggestions of mouthpiece companies that offer a wide selection of sizes.

 On occasion I'm asked for advice regarding mouthpieces ranging from what is a good mouthpiece for a beginner to what is appropriate for a college-level player.
-These questions are actually a complicated topic because of the many factors involved, which include facial structure, air capacity, level of the player, type of instrument, the size of the receiver and the kind of music to be performed, to name a few.
+These questions are actually a complicated topic because of the many factors involved, which include facial structure, level of the player, type of instrument, the size of the receiver and the kind of music to be performed, to name a few.
 Therefore, I think it may be best to speak in generic terms, at least in this venue.
-I have heard of two schools of thought: choose the largest mouthpiece you can play, and conversely, settle on the smallest mouthpiece you can tolerate.
-Either way, one must come to a size mouthpiece that is appropriate to his or her needs and ability.

 For Beginner Players